annikatuulivuori/expense-tracker-frontend/README.md

 Before starting this project, I knew I had goals to learn new skills.
 Here is a list of detailed list of what I wanted to achieve:

-- learn TypeScript syntac, concepts and best practices
+- learn TypeScript syntax, concepts and best practices
 - deepen understanding of React.js features
-- learn to ingegrate backend (Java Springboot) to fetch data
+- learn to integrate backend (Java Springboot) to fetch data
 - try bootstrap

 **Did I achieve these goals?** Short answer is yes.
 Long asnwer is that this project is not perfect - and it shows.